 At least once a year, internal audit verifies SB Central Bank's compliance with the remuneration framework decided on by the Board of Directors of Savings Banks' Union Coop.

 The remuneration details in accordance with Pillar III are published in the Savings Banks Group financial statement.
-The financial statement is available online on the Savings Banks Group website at www.saastopankki.fi or from the Savings Banks Union Coop offices at Teollisuuskatu 33, 00530 Helsinki, Finland.
+The financial statement is available online on the Savings Banks Group website at www.saastopankki.fi.

 MAIN OUTSOURCED FUNCTIONS